 - TOTAL - $99.27

 All you need is an idea and a little imagination to turn your next New Year’s Eve party into a fun, unique and intimate gathering!
-I hope everyone has a safe and fun New Year’s Eve, and I wish you all the best in 2016.
-Happy New Year!
+I hope everyone has a safe and fun New Year’s Eve and a Happy New Year!

 Justine Celina Maguire is a Creative Director, Stylist and Designer based in Calgary.
 She also blogs as a way to share her interests, passions and inspirations.
 JustineCelina.com is a Canadian lifestyle blog with a creative eye for beauty, fashion, food, travel, music, design and DIY.
 You can join her on Instagram, Facebook, Twitter, Pinterest and Bloglovin’.